 Although we have seen microtransactions trying to make their way into PC and console releases lately, we are used that they are an integral part of mobile titles for a while now.
 That is why the freemium concept that Animal Crossing: Pocket Camp offers didn’t surprise us.
 In fact, we expected the pay-to-win model to be present.
 We just didn’t expect that it would be so evident.

 There are a lot of timers waiting for you in this game.
 If you prefer, there are a bunch of timers that you will have to wait to expire.
 There is a way around it, but it will require you to use Leaf Tickets, which are the premium in-game currency.
 As you would expect, they are hard to earn but easy to spend.
 However, they will speed things up and accelerate activities such as the fruit on the trees growing again.
-The most efficient way of acquiring these tickets without paying is by using some of the Animal Crossing: Pocket Camp cheats currently available.

 You Can Only Do So Much in One Day